-There are only a few new functions in revision 3x3 not included in the 2x2, but they alone account for two additional banks (one on each page, lower and upper).
-The difference is therefore substantial, despite the apparent sameness between revisions.
+There are only a few new functions in revision 4x4 not included before, but they alone account for two additional banks (one on each page, lower and upper).
+The difference is therefore substantial, despite the apparent sameness with revision 3x3.
 You may of course choose which one to use, depending on which one is more convenient for your hardware.
-The optimal setup is the 3x3 revision, gathering the most benefits from the bank-switching imlpementation (on-line code that doesn't take additional footprint).
-Note that the LASTF features are only available in the 3x3+ verison of the module.
+The optimal setup is the 4x4 revision, benefiting the most from the bank-switching implementation - on-line code that doesn't take additional footprint.